Johnaconda/Johnaconda-ComfyUI-Custom-Nodes/README.md

 fun to play around with even added some pre-defined modes when use-preset is true it overrides user defined settings and also a special_CFG interpritor/injector that also will change the outcome of the image!

+Added support for Scripts xy-plot and hires from https://github.com/jags111/efficiency-nodes-comfyui aswell.

 <img src="https://raw.githubusercontent.com/Johnaconda/Johnaconda-ComfyUI-Custom-Nodes/refs/heads/main/images/comfyuishowcase.png?raw=true" alt="CombinerExample" title="Combiner preview usage">